-What is blockchain?
+What is blockchain technology?

 Features of blockchain

-Blockchain’s distributed ledger technology enables thousands of computer systems all around the world to access and validate transactions.
+Blockchain’s distributed ledger technology enables thousands of computer systems around the world to access and validate transactions.
 This sophisticated layer of verification provides a comprehensive and secure system of recording digital transactions.

 The Bitcoin Blockchain